inventree/InvenTree/docs/docs/report/context_variables.md

 #### StockLocation

-For a full description of the `StockLocation` model, refer to the code in:

-::: stock.models.StockLocation
-    options:
-        show_root_heading: False
-        show_source: False

 | Variable | Description |
 |----------|-------------|
 | barcode | Brief payload data (e.g. for labels).
 Example: {"stocklocation": 826} where 826 is the primary key|